 We hope this section answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having your treatment.

-Chemotherapy injected into the skin
+Chemotherapy injected into the skin Back to top

 For small KS lesions that only affect the skin, chemotherapy is injected directly into the skin lesions.
 This is known as intralesional chemotherapy.
 It may be used instead of radiotherapy or areas or skin types where radiotherapy might cause darkening of the skin, particularly on the face.
 Intralesional chemotherapy can also be used for tumours inside the mouth.